ldoizak1/ce-lesson-and-asst-00e-engineering-ethics/README.md

 3. For this assignment, readability, clarity, and proper formatting are required.
 Refer to the lesson-and-assignment document for examples, and the [Github markdown cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 The cheat sheet doesn't exhaust all you can do with markdown in a Github README.md.
 If you need more sophisticated elements, search on Google and/or ask the course staff.
 ---
 _Your study and submission work here..._
+1. Ethics in a what a group of people determins what is morally right about a certian subject that a group of people come to aggrement appon based on what they view as good and bad.
+Feminist ethics, Aficran ethics, Descrate ethics.
+Aristotle put the responsibility of ethical behavior on the person he belives that the person is resbonsible for thier own behavior.